C4 Logo Return to main site

 Cervical cancer mortality over time (5-year periods), per 100,000 females by socioeconomic status

-1. Rates for 2013–2021 refer to the year of occurrence of death.
-Rates for 2022 refer to the year of registration of death, which is used as a proxy for year of occurrence of death in the most recent year of death registration data.
+7. Deaths were allocated to the years 2013–2022 based on the year of occurrence of death.
+Deaths were allocated to the year 2023 based on the year of registration of death, which is used as a proxy for year of occurrence of death in the most recent year of death registration data.

-2. Cause of Death Unit Record File (CODURF) data are provided to the AIHW by the Registries of Births, Deaths and Marriages and the National Coronial Information System (managed by the Victorian Department of Justice) and include cause of death coded by the Australian Bureau of Statistics (ABS).
-The data are maintained by the AIHW in the National Mortality Database.
+8. Cause of Death Unit Record File (CODURF) data are provided to the AIHW by the Registries of Births, Deaths and Marriages and the National Coronial Information System (managed by the Victorian Department of Justice) and include cause of death coded by the Australian Bureau of Statistics (ABS).
+The data are maintained by the AIHW in the National Mortality Database

-3. Deaths registered in 2020 and earlier are based on the final version of the CODURF data, deaths registered in 2021 are based on the revised version and deaths registered in 2022 are based on the preliminary revised version.
-Revised and preliminary versions are subject to further revision by the ABS.
+9. The allocated cause of death is based on the 'final' version of the ABS CODURF for deaths registered in 2021 and earlier, the 'revised' version for deaths registered in 2022, and the 'preliminary revised' version for deaths registered in 2023.
+Preliminary revised and revised versions are subject to further revision by the ABS.

 SES Group 1 = most disadvantaged areas; SES Group 5 = least disadvantaged areas